 The Business Development Committee serves in an advisory role to Hickory City Council.
 The purpose is to support economic development in the City of Hickory for increased employment by identifying and assessing ideas and applying local economic development resources to determine the level of success of the project/proposal.
 Projects that receive a favorable recommendation will be forwarded to Hickory City Council for consideration and action.
-The committee meets on Wednesdays, once each month at 11:30AM.
+The committee meets at City Hall on the third Wednesday of each month at 11:30AM unless otherwise notified.
 (See Event Calendar for Schedule)

 Citizen participation and continuing citizen involvement in the Community Development Block Grant Program is not only required but is a vital and instrumental process in the success of this program.
 The program provides citizens with an opportunity to participate in an advisory role in planning, implementing and assessing the Block Grant Program.
 The committee consists of seven members and meets on the first Thursday of the month at 12:00 noon.
 Term is three years.